Deploy360/state-of-dnssec-deployment/SoDD2016-outline.md

 * Number of XMPP servers publishing TLSA records

 Potential sidebar story here about the case study of DANE usage by mail servers within Germany and the German gov't recommendation.

+## Challenges to Deployment

+Discussion of some of the challenges we've identified that slow down deployment.

 ## Conclusion